-This plant is great for air filtration.
-Some people even regard it as one of the best in terms of keeping your house clean.
-They do this by absorbing the toxins inside of their leaves.
+Pothos is great for air filtration.
+Some people even regard it as one of the best in terms of keeping your house clean of air pollutants.
+They do this by absorbing the toxins inside their leaves.

 Why are the leaves on my Pothos plant turning yellow?

 If you notice that the leaves are starting to shift to a more yellow hue, it might be related to water consumption.
 Remember how the Pothos plant prefers the soil to be slightly dry rather than drenched?
 When overwatered, they tend to show it through the coloration in their leaves, namely that yellowing.